openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

-The name of a *function with receiver* cannot be the same as the name of an accessible method or field as well as the global function with the only explicit first parameter of the reciever type.
+The name of a *function with receiver* cannot be the same as the name of an accessible method or field as well as the global function with the only explicit first parameter of the receiver type.
 Otherwise, a :index:`compile-time error` occurs.
-It also means that a *function with receiver* cannot overload a method defined for the receiver type or the global function with the only explicit first parameter of the reciever type.
+It also means that a *function with receiver* cannot overload a method defined for the receiver type or the global function with the only explicit first parameter of the receiver type.

 .. code-block:: typescript
    :linenos: